ringcentral/metrics-facade/README.md

 but at the same time they continue to consume resources (for example, memory).

 To solve this problem, Metrics Facade allows you to set for each metric:
-- the maximum number of combinations of dimension values:
+- the maximum number of combinations of label values:
   when this threshold is exceeded, the combination that has not been updated for the longest time,
   will be automatically removed
-- the expiration time for a combination of dimension values:
+- the expiration time for a combination of label values:
   if a combination has not been updated during this time, it will be automatically removed

 For example: